Logotype for BONESUPPORT HOLDING

 Strategy and Market Focus

-• Strategy is evolving to a segment-specific approach targeting foot & ankle, trauma, arthroplasty, and spine, with initiatives to accelerate CERAMENTⓇ penetration.
+• Strategy is anchored in innovation, clinical evidence, and commercial execution, shifting to a segment-specific approach targeting foot & ankle, trauma, arthroplasty, and spine to unlock full potential.

-• Expansion into spine is a key growth area, with investments in clinical studies and regulatory pathways.
+• Spine is identified as a major future growth area, with investments in clinical studies and regulatory pathways targeting FDA submission by 2031.

 Clinical Evidence and Product Differentiation

-• CERAMENT’s biphasic technology enables predictable local antibiotic delivery and bone regeneration, addressing limitations of autografts, allografts, and systemic antibiotics.
+• CERAMENT’s unique biphasic technology enables bone healing and local antibiotic delivery, outperforming autografts, allografts, and systemic antibiotics.

-• Clinical evidence supports significant reductions in infection recurrence and amputation rates, especially in diabetic foot osteomyelitis and trauma.
+• Clinical studies show significant reductions in infection recurrence and amputation rates in diabetic foot osteomyelitis, trauma, and arthroplasty cases.

-• SOLARIO trial showed short systemic antibiotic regimens with local antibiotics are non-inferior to long regimens, reducing adverse events and costs.
+• The SOLARIO trial demonstrated that short-duration systemic antibiotics with local CERAMENT are as effective as long-term regimens, reducing adverse events and costs.

-• CERAMENT is the only FDA-approved antibiotic-eluting bone graft in the U.S., with strong regulatory and reimbursement moats.
+• CERAMENT is the only FDA-approved antibiotic-eluting bone graft in the U.S., supported by patents, regulatory barriers, clinical evidence, and proprietary know-how.

 Partial view of Summaries dataset, powered by Quartr API